AdobeDocs/dynamic-media-classic.en/help/using/adding-chapter-markers-video.md

 ---
 # Add chapter markers to video {#adding-chapter-markers-to-video}

-You can make your long form videos easier to watch and navigate by adding chapter markers to single videos or to Adaptive Video Sets.
+You can make your long-form videos easier to watch and navigate by adding chapter markers to single videos or to Adaptive Video Sets.
 When a user plays the video, they can select the chapter markers on the video timeline (also known as the video scrubber).
 Doing so lets them easily navigate to their point of interest, or immediately jump to new content, demonstrations, tutorials, and so on.

 >[!NOTE]
 >